logzio/documentation/docs/shipping/Code/node-js.md

 ---
 id: Node-js
 title: Node.js
-overview: Send Node.js logs, metrics and traces to Logz.io.
+overview: Send Node.js logs, metrics, and traces to monitor and maintain your applications' stability, dependability, and performance.
+By sending your data to Logz.io, you can rapidly spot any issue that might harm your applications and quickly resolve them.
 product: ['logs','metrics','tracing']
 os: ['windows', 'linux']
 filters: ['Code', 'Most Popular']